How to Negotiate Credit Card Debt to Start the New Year Right

 As a result, your credit utilization ratio may increase due to less available credit, which means you’re using a larger percentage of your available credit.
 This will show up on your credit report and could temporarily lower your credit score.
 Your credit card company may also report any debt settlement to the credit bureaus, potentially lowering your credit score.

 Lastly, there are tax consequences associated with credit card debt settlement.
 The IRS treats any forgiven debt greater than $600 as taxable income.
 So you'll owe more in taxes than you normally would.

-Additionally, you may find credit counseling agencies who offer debt management programs for a small fee.
+Additionally, you may find credit counseling agencies that offer debt management programs for a small fee.
 These professionals can help you manage your debt and may be able to negotiate on your behalf.
 Note that these are different from debt settlement companies because you don’t settle your debt directly with them.
 Instead, they help you find the best options for dealing with your current debt.

-Another option you have is Tally.
-Tally helps you pay off your credit cards in the quickest and most efficient way possible.
+Another option you have is Tally†.
+Tally helps you pay off your credit cards quickly and efficiently by combining your debts into a single monthly payment.
 The app is automated, and you'll always make your minimum monthly payments on time.
-While the app won't negotiate down the total amount you owe, it will help you pay it off.
+While the app won't negotiate down the total amount you owe, it will help you pay it off faster.

-If you carry a credit card balance that you just can't seem to get out from under, you may want to learn how to negotiate credit card debt with your lender could be key to meeting your financial goals for the New Year.
-Because most credit card debt is not secured, lenders may be willing to negotiate to ensure they're paid at least some of what is owed.
+If you carry a credit card balance that you just can't seem to get rid of, learning how to negotiate credit card debt with your lender could be key to meeting your financial goals for the New Year.
+Because most credit card debt is not secured, lenders may be willing to negotiate to ensure they're paid at least some of what you owe.

-When negotiating, be sure to clearly state what it is you're looking for.
-Don't be afraid to keep trying if you’re unsuccessful after your first few attempts.
+When negotiating, clearly state what it is you're looking for.
+Don't be afraid to keep trying if you’re unsuccessful after your first or second attempt.
 Even negotiating down a little bit of your balance or lowering your interest rate can save you a lot of money in the long run.